 Bulbs are most often planted individually in small holes dug by a bulb planter tool.
 Fertilizer can be placed down into the hole and mixed with the in-situ garden soil before the bulb is placed.
 Different fertilizer products have different application instructions and volumes (read the instructions on the specific product).

-For larger mass plantings, bulb fertilizer is mixed into the planting soil before bulbs are planted.
+Bulb fertilizer is mixed into the planting soil for larger mass plantings before bulbs are planted.
 Sometimes store-bought garden planting soil is also used.
 Different bulb fertilizer products tend to give instructions per foot when bulbs are planted in a row or per square foot when planted in a larger flower bed.
 Read the instructions on the specific product you’ve chosen to use.

 Fertilizing bulbs planted in the spring